+Impacts of the Technology

+Production and socio-economic benefits Production and socio-economic disadvantages

++ + + increased irrigation water availability quality + + + reduced demand for irrigation water + + + Increased irrigation efficiency

+Socio-cultural benefits Socio-cultural disadvantages

++ improved conservation / erosion knowledge

+Ecological benefits Ecological disadvantages

-Impacts of the Technology Production and socio-economic benefits Production and socio- economic disadvan tages + + + increased irrigation water availability quality + + + reduced demand for irrigation water + + + Increased irrigation efficiency Socio-cultural benefits Socio-cultural disadva ntages + improved conservation / erosion knowledge Ecological benefits Ecological disadvanta ges + + + increased water quantity + + increased soil moisture + + recharge of groundwater table / aquifer + + reduced salinity + reduced surface runoff enlarging the Send For the send Off-site benefits Off-site disadvantages Contribution to human well-being/livelihoods + + This technology helps to minimise the damage to agricultural production caused by excess salt during the dry periods.
++ + + increased water quantity + + increased soil moisture + + increased soil moisture + + increased groundwater table / aquifer + + increased salinity + + increased groundwater runoff Ioss of land for enlarging the Send Pond

+Off-site benefits Off-site disadvantages

+Contribution to human well-being/livelihoods

++ + This technology helps to minimise the damage to agricultural production caused by excess salt during the dry periods.
 It brings the benefits for the farmers by increasing crop yields and thus helps to improve their livelihoods.

 Benefits/costs according to land user Benefits compared with costs short-term: long-term: Establishment slightly negative very positive Maintenance/recurrent very positive very positive

 Using return flow helps to improve irrigation efficiency.
-The amount of extracted water for irrigation and the cost of operating an irrigation system can be reduced → Reducing evaporation losses from the storage reservoirs.
+The amount of extracted water for irrigation and the cost of operating an irrigation system can be reduced \rightarrow Reducing evaporation losses from the storage reservoirs.

 The measure contributes to mitigating negative impacts of drought and salt intrusion.
 During the dry season the river water becomes more and more saline due to salt water intrusion.
-Salinity also builds up from not leaching out salts in the subsoil \rightarrow Mixing the river water with return flow dilutes the salinity to acceptable levels.
+Salinity also builds up from not leaching out salts in the subsoil → Mixing the river water with return flow dilutes the salinity to acceptable levels.